maurasweeney1/somethingGoodEveryday/README.md

 ## Setup
 1. Clone the Repository

   git clone <repository-url>

   cd something-good-everyday

-2. Install dependencies
+3. Install dependencies

    ensuring npm and node.js are installed

    Install backend dependencies

-     npm install express cors mongoose bcryptjs validatorjs jwt-simple multer Instal frontend dependencies
+     npm install express cors mongoose bcryptjs validatorjs jwt-simple multer

+   Instal frontend dependencies

      npm install react react-dom react-router-dom

 4. Set Up the Database

    Install and configure MongoDB if not already installed.

    Start a MongoDB server locally or provide a connection string to a remote MongoDB instance.

 5. Configure Environment Variables

    Create a .env file in the project root with the following variables:

       PORT=5001

       MONGO_URI=your_mongodb_connection_string

       SECRET=your_secret_jwt_key

 6. Start the Backend Server

    cd backend

    Start the Express.js server:

      npm run server

 7. Run the React Frontend

   Open a new terminal and cd frontend

-  Start the React development server:
+  Start the React development server

      npm start

 8. Open in Your Browser

   Navigate to http://localhost:3000 to view the application.